 On the other hand, physiotherapists are also able to help with back pain as they specialize in musculoskeletal injuries.
 They place more emphasis on working with individual tissues which have been injured, rather than the entire body as an interconnected system.
 They do not have the same amount of required education and training as chiropractors, but they still have effective pain management strategies.

 If you are experiencing pain or discomfort, your first priority should be to get professionally examined, so that your practitioner can work with you and advise on a treatment best for your condition.
-Both disciplines will also give exercises and advice to help manage injuries and medical conditions.
+Both chiropractors and physiotherapists give exercises and advice to help manage injuries and medical conditions.